FiatAccompli/Civ6Mods/SettingsManager/README.md

   publicly exposed `Value` to the new value.
 You probably don't need to interact with this.
 * `LuaEvents.ModSettingsManager_SettingValueChanged(categoryName, settingName, value, oldValue)` -
   Called *after* settings have had values updated via the ModSettingsManager_SettingValueChange event.
-  This is generally the only event modders need to care about.
-The convenience helper `AddChangeHandler` on settings objects is the preferred way to interact with this event.
+  This is generally the only event you need to interact with.
+The convenience helper `AddChangedHandler` is the preferred way to interact with this event.
 * `LuaEvents.ModSettingsManager_UIReadyForRegistration()` - Called by the popup ui to trigger registration of settings.
   You probably don't need to interact with this.
+Settings automatically handle this event.
 * `LuaEvents.ModSettingsManager_RegisterSetting(setting)` - Called by settings to register themselves with the ui.
   You probably don't need to interact with this.
+Settings automatically handle this event.

 ### Setting Types